Beyond the Darkness (film): Production

-Beyond the Darkness was a remake of the 1966 film The Third Eye, which was an early vehicle for Franco Nero.
-Joe D'Amato purchased the rights from its director Mino Guerrini, who was a personal friend.
-The screenplay was written by Mino's son, Giacomo Guerrini.
+Beyond the Darkness was a remake of the 1966 film The Third Eye, which had Franco Nero as its protagonist.
+Its director Mino Guerrini was friends with D'Amato, and they had devised a number of unfilmed stories together.
+For the new screenplay, Ottavio Fabbri is credited.

 The film was shot in two weeks in South Tyrol province, in the towns of Brixen and Sand in Taufers, in late June and early July 1979.
-The interiors were shot at Cine International Studios in Rome.
 On working with D'Amato, actress Franca Stoppi recalled him saying on set that "We're making a movie to make people throw up.
 We must make 'em vomit!"
 D'Amato said in an interview "I personally opted for the most unrestrained gore, since I don't consider myself very skillful at creating suspense....It's my most successful horror movie, and still stands out today above many others of its kind.
 It did very well commercially."

 The special effects for the gore scenes in the film were made by using animal intestines, pig skin and a sheep's heart which were provided by an abattoir.
 D'Amato said "In all four (of my) horror films....we created the splatter effects by using butcher's scraps.
 There was no real special effects expert....At that time, censorship was fairly mild".
 D'Amato said the Italian prints were edited a bit, mainly shortening "the embalming scene and the one of the girl who gets cut to pieces in the bath...."

 The film's score was by Goblin, who were hired by producer Marco Rossetti, and included music that would later be re-used in The Other Hell and Hell of the Living Dead.

 Release

 Beyond the Darkness was distributed theatrically in Italy by Eurocopfilms on 15 November 1979.
 The film grossed a total of 153.7 million Italian lire domestically.
 Italian film historian Roberto Curti stated that Beyond the Darkness performed "rather poorly at the Italian box office".
 The film has been released in a myriad of titles abroad, the most well-known being Beyond the Darkness.
 A version of the film was released in the United States titled Buried Alive in 1985 by ThrillerVideo.
 This version of the film has anglicized the names of the characters and is missing parts of the Italian theatrical version.

+In the United States, the film had a theatrical release under the title Buried Alive through Aquarius Releasing in 1984.

-The film was re-released in Italy in 1987 as In quella casa Buio omega as an attempt to pass the film off as being related to the American films The Evil Dead and Evil Dead II which were released in Italy as La casa and La casa 2.
+In Italy, the film was re-released in 1987 as In quella casa Buio omega in an attempt to pass the film off as being related to the American films The Evil Dead and Evil Dead II which were released in Italy as La casa and La casa 2.
 In Spain, the film was marketed as being a sequel in the House franchise as House 6: El terror continua and in Mexico as part of the Zombi series of film as Zombi 10.